hnashenda/global-tickets/README.md

 # Global Tickets Assessment

-This is a Laravel application.
-Follow the instructions below to set up and run the application.
+This is a Laravel application centered around the management of shortened URLs.
+Users are able to do the following:
+- register and login
+- access to a URL Management dashboard displaying all the shortened URLs
+- URL Manipulation Features: Users can create, edit and delete their shortened URLs
+- Redirection Functionality: the application enables redirection from the shortened URL to the specified target URL
+- API Functionality for CRUD Operations.
+Api can be accessed at http://localhost:8000/api/url

 ## Prerequisites
 - PHP >= 8.2.18 (or as required by your project)